TassioCarmo/havard-cs50x-week5-data-structures/README.md

 You never have to free pointers, per se.
 You should only free addresses that were returned to you by malloc.

 Return means quit

+Either you're going to minimize space or you're going to minimize time.

+It's not really possible to get truly the best of both worlds.
+You have to decide where the inflection point is for the device you're writing software for, how much memory it has, how expensive it is.
+And again, taking all of these things into account.